iotaledger/identity.rs/bindings/wasm/docs/api-reference.md

 <a name="Signature+pkey"></a>

 ### signature.pkey ⇒ <code>string</code>
-Returns the public key used to verify this signature.
+Returns the public key, encoded as a base58 string, used to verify this signature.

 **Kind**: instance property of [<code>Signature</code>](#Signature)
 <a name="Signature+data"></a>